trilitech/tezos-developer-docs/docs/tutorials/security/part-1.md

 taq simulate 3-bitwise.tz --param 3-bitwise.parameter.shiftRight257times.tz
 ```

-- First example shifts 2n (0x0010) one time to the left, so it gives 4n (0x0100)
+- The first example shifts 2n (0x0010) one time to the left, so it gives 4n (0x0100)
-- Second example shifts 2n (0x0010) 257 times to the right, as the limit is 256 shifts, it produces an error `unexpected arithmetic overflow`
+- The second example shifts 2n (0x0010) 257 times to the right, as the limit is 256 shifts, it produces an error `unexpected arithmetic overflow`

-&rarr; **SOLUTION** : To avoid this, one should always check the size of the input and the shift amount before applying the Bitwise instructions.
-Here you should check if the number of shift is <= to 256, otherwise you raise an error
+&rarr; **SOLUTION**: To avoid this, one should always check the size of the input and the shift amount before applying the Bitwise instructions.
+Here you should check if the number of shifts is <= 256, otherwise, you raise an error

 4. Sender vs Source confusion

 When a transaction is sent by a user, it can create other transactions on other smart contracts.
-Depending on the transaction, the original sender address could be different from the direct sender of the transaction.
+Depending on the transaction, the original sender's address could be different from the direct sender of the transaction.

 ```mermaid
 sequenceDiagram